 Recent studies have identified the 5 most dangerous pain killers, I think you can’t afford to NOT know about them.

-How do You Prevent the Next Back Muscle Spasm?
+How do You Prevent the Next Lumbar Muscle Spasm?

 If you are very physically active, or alternatively not active enough, daily lower back stretches are critical to preventing the next muscle cramp.
 This video demonstrates an excellent stretch for lower back pain: